-Cisco's Security Technology for Bring-Your-Own-Device and Wired/Wireless Access
+Cisco Security Technology for Bring-Your-Own-Device and Wired/Wireless Access

-Cisco Small Business, Aironet and Meraki Wireless Access Points
+Small Business, Aironet and Meraki Access Points

-Cisco Small Business 100, 300 and 500 Family of APs
+Cisco Small Business 100, 300 and 500 Family of Wireless Access Points

-Cisco's Small Business 100, 300 and 500 Series of APs are Linux-based units designed as value-priced 802.11n wireless APs for small offices.
-Most versions in the Cisco Small Business family of wireless access points work with Cisco's Single Point Setup technology, which makes it possible to configure, control and troubleshoot a cluster of access points from a single device through an intuitive web browser tool.
-All of the models support Power over Ethernet and provide Quality of Service (QoS), rogue access point detection, and bridge mode for wirelessly connecting to another Ethernet LAN.
+Cisco's Small Business Family of access points are Linux-powered devices engineered as value-priced 802.11n wireless APs for light workloads.
+Many models in the Cisco Small Business line of APs support Cisco's Single Point Setup technology, which makes it possible to configure, control and repair a cluster of wireless access points from one device through a simple web browser tool.
+All versions support Power over Ethernet (POE) and provide Quality of Service (QoS), rogue access point awareness, and bridge mode for connecting to a second network.

-Cisco's Small Business WAP321 model is a wallmount single-band (either 2.4 GHz or 5 GHz) 802.11a/b/g/n unit that can handle up to 80 active clients sharing an 8-AP cluster.
-The WAP321 has a Gigabit Ethernet port and can deliver a sustained data rate of 300 Mbps for the activated radio.
-Cisco's WAP351 is a dual-radio 2.4/5 GHz 802.11n AP that includes a 5-port Gigabit Ethernet interface and can support 32 active wireless clients per radio for a total of up to 64 active clients, and deliver a data rate of 300 Mbps per radio.
+The Cisco Small Business WAP321 Wireless-N model is a wall-mountable single-band (either 2.4 GHz or 5 GHz) 802.11a/b/g/n unit that can handle up to 80 active wireless clients sharing an 8-AP cluster.
+The Cisco WAP321 features a GE interface and can support sustained throughput of 300 Mbps for the activated radio.
+Cisco's WAP351 is a dual-band 802.11n AP with a 5-port Gigabit Ethernet interface and can handle 32 wireless clients on each radio for up to 64 clients, and deliver throughput of 300 Mbps for each radio.
 The WAP351 AP does not allow clustering.
-Cisco's Small Business WAP361 is a dual-band 802.11ac AP that features a 5 x Gb Ethernet switch, allows 32 active WLAN clients per radio, and offers 867 Mbps performance for wireless AC clients and 300 Mbps for 802.11n devices.
-The Cisco Small Business WAP361 supports eight access points for each cluster.
-Cisco's wall-mountable WAP371 Wireless-AC/N is a dual-radio device that works with 802.11a/b/g/n and the latest 802.11ac IEEE specification.
-The WAP371 Wireless-AC/N has a 10/100/1000 Ethernet port, can handle up to 32 wireless clients on each radio, and eight access points per cluster.
+Cisco's WAP361 is a dual-radio Wireless-AC/N AP that features a 5 x Gb Ethernet switch, allows 32 active WLAN clients per radio, and offers 867 Mbps throughput for wireless AC clients and 300 Mbps for 802.11n clients.
+Cisco's WAP361 supports eight WAP361 access points per cluster.
+Cisco's wallmount WAP371 Wireless-AC/N is a dual-band device that supports 802.11n and the latest 802.11ac IEEE specification.
+The WAP371 includes a GE port, can handle up to 32 active wireless clients per radio, and eight access points per cluster.

-The Aironet Line of Access Points
+The Aironet Family of Wireless Access Points

 Meraki Wireless Access Points